modular-component/website/docs/extensions/writing-extensions.md

 # The extension system

 `ModularComponent` aims to be a toolkit, and as such, it needs to be as agnostic as possible of the application context.
-For this reason, the core factory only implements a single stage: `withRender`, which is in fact a simple, traditional React function component.
+For this reason, the core factory only implements a single stage: `with(render)`, which is in fact a simple, traditional React function component.

 Capabilities can then be added on a per-application basis, to construct a pipeline that